 The national anthem of Romania

-Deșteaptă-te, române! (translation: awaken, Romanian!) has been the national anthem of Romania since 1989, and from 1989 to 1994 also the national anthem of Moldova.
-The text was written by Andrei Mureșanu (1816-1863), poet of romantic works, journalist, translator and a people’s leader from the time of the 1848 revolution.
-The music is composed by poet, singer and writer Anton Pann (1796-1854).
-The poem “Un răsunet” (an echo) by Mureșanu, written and published at the time of the 1848 revolution, was set to music in a few days, and was first sung on June 29, 1848 in the Wallachian town of Râmnicu Vâlcea ( in Wallachia the revolution had started on June 11).
-Due to its energetic and exciting content, the poem became a national anthem, entitled Deșteaptă-te, române !.
-The national anthem, carrying the message of patriotism and freedom, has since been sung at every major conflict in Romania.
-This was especially the case with the anti-communist revolution of 1989, when it supplanted the communist anthem “Trei culori” (three colors).
+Deșteaptă-te, române! (translation: wake up, Romanian!) has been the national anthem of Romania since 1989, and also the national anthem of Moldova from 1989 to 1994.
+The lyrics were written by Andrei Mureșanu (1816-1863), poet of romantic works, journalist, translator and a popular leader at the time of the 1848 revolution.
+The music was composed by poet, singer and writer Anton Pann (1796-1854).
+The poem “Un răsunet” (an echo) by Mureșanu, written and published at the time of the 1848 revolution, was set to music in a few days, and was first sung on June 29, 1848, in the Wallachian town of Râmnicu Vâlcea (in Wallachia, the revolution had begun on June 11).
+Due to its energetic and rousing content, the poem became an anthem, under the title Deșteaptă-te, române!
+The anthem, which carries the message of patriotism and freedom, has since been sung at every major conflict in Romania.
+This was particularly the case during the anti-communist revolution of 1989, when it supplanted the communist anthem “Trei culori” (three colors).

 The Romanian national anthem consists of 11 stanzas, of which usually only stanzas 1, 2, 4 and 11 are sung.